|

 knowledge resulting from the collaboration between these

-(d) How does the
+teams? (d) How does the

 decision-maker assess the scientific risk and political risk of